 Just mix ingredients, turn the handle for 3-5 minutes, let the dough rise, form loaves, and bake.

-Includes instruction and recipe book.
+Includes instruction and recipe sheet.
 The recipe nets four loaves of bread at a time.

-A reproduction similar to the vintage bread dough buckets such as the CamCo and Mirror Bread Dough Makers.
+A reproduction dough maker like the vintage bread dough buckets such as the Camco and Mirror Bread Dough Makers.